 Conceptually, there is an advantage in having all sources of DSP within the one forecast, which provides stakeholders with a holistic view of the total DSP that is predicted to be available.
-Practically, there are challenges involved in removing the DSP embedded within existing demand and supply forecasts.
-Examples that illustrate these challenges include:
+Practically, there are challenges

 - Customers on time-of-use tariffs (TOU, e.g. peak/off-peak) are likely to adjust their demand in response to the price of electricity and therefore fall under the definition of DSP as contemplated by NER 3.7D.
 However, estimating the magnitude of the customer response to TOU tariffs based on the available data is not currently practical and therefore the response is embedded in the data used to train the forecast models and, by extension, in the forecasts produced by those models. - Embedded storage (e.g. virtual power plants, or VPP, or 'vehicle-to-grid' electric vehicles) is currently modelled within AEMO's supply dispatch models for the ESOO.
 These and other supply sources are optimised within the model and therefore removing VPP and V2G from those models and including them in the DSP forecast may affect the optimisation results.